canarado/node-lyrics/README.md

 ## node-lyrics
 Grab lyrics for any song.

-Simply a wrapper around [this api](http://api.canarado.xyz), so visit there for more information on the API itself.
+Simply a wrapper around [the api located here](http://api.canarado.xyz), so visit there for more information on the API itself.

 This is a simple API to work with.
 ```js